arazd/ProgressivePrompts/README.md

 ```

 Note how soft prompts for BERT need to be trained with smaller learning rate and higher number of epochs.
-We also have some new BERT-specific arguments, one_head controls whether to use a separate head for each task, freeze_except allows to freeze all weights
-except word embeddings (since we include prompt tokens into vocabulary for BERT implementation), seq_len controls max input length (without prompt), prompt_tuning flag signals if we are doing prompt tuning.
+We also have some other BERT-specific arguments, one_head controls whether to use a separate head for each task, freeze_except allows to freeze all weights except word embeddings (since we include prompt tokens into vocabulary for BERT implementation), seq_len controls max input length (without prompt), prompt_tuning flag signals if we are doing prompt tuning.
 For other arguments and their descriptions, please check ```BERT_codebase/train_cl2.py``` file.

 <!--